Chip-scale superconducting quantum gravimeter combining a SQUID, a transmon, and a nanomechanical resonator: Introduction

+Our design goes beyond sensitivity to address the practical limitations of field-deployable quantum gravimetry.
+We replace moving macroscopic parts with a monolithic, lithographic design.
+This allows electrical \textit{in situ} tuning of both the detector bandwidth and the displacement-to-flux coupling \cite{Pirkkalainen2015,Etaki2008NatPhys}.
+The platform also supports SI traceability.
+We calibrate the qubit via standard microwave spectroscopy and determine the effective lever arm through tilt-dependent magnetic field mapping \cite{kounalakis}.
+To reduce low-frequency magnetic noise, we bias the device near a flux-nulled point \cite{PhysRevLett.125.023601}.
+Finally, the device's compact footprint could permit multiplexed gradiometric arrays within a single dilution refrigerator.
+Such an architecture would enable common mode noise rejection, which is important for precision sensing and fundamental physics experiments \cite{Touboul2017,Carney2019}.
 The remainder of the paper is organized as follows.
 Section \ref{sec2} derives the system Hamiltonian and introduces a dimensionless parametrization that makes the relevant parameter space more transparent.
 Section \ref{sec3} presents closed-form solutions for the coupled qubit–mechanical dynamics and evaluates the Quantum Fisher Information (QFI), which sets the fundamental quantum Cram\'{e}r–Rao bound on the estimation of $g$.
 Subsection \ref{sec:decoherence} discusses decoherence mechanisms such as qubit dephasing, mechanical damping, and readout infidelity and compares the resulting sensitivities to state-of-the-art nanomechanical platforms.
 Additional timing considerations and sensitivity scaling are discussed in Subsection \ref{sec:addnotes}.
 Section \ref{sec:results} discusses our main results for a conservative near-term device and for a more ambitious high-mass design.
 The appendix contains the full derivations and extra parameter sweeps that underlie these results \ref{AA}-\ref{sec:k-effects}.